Andhra Pradesh State Road Transport Corporation

-Andhra Pradesh State Road Transport Corporation (APSRTC) is the state-owned road transport corporation in the Indian state of Andhra Pradesh.
+The Andhra Pradesh State Road Transport Corporation (abbreviated as APSRTC) is the state-owned road transport corporation in the Indian state of Andhra Pradesh.
 Its headquarters is located at NTR Administrative Block of RTC House in Pandit Nehru bus station of Vijayawada.
-Many other Indian metro towns in Telangana, Tamil Nadu, Karnataka, Odisha, Yanam, Kerala, Maharashtra and Chhattisgarh are also linked with the APSRTC services.
+Many other Indian metros and towns in Telangana, Tamil Nadu, Karnataka, Odisha and Chhattisgarh are also linked with the APSRTC services.
+It was merged into the state government after the creation of AP Public Transport Department (APPTD) in September 2019.

-APSRTC was the first state to introduce cargo services and computized system in all depots.
-APSRTC was the first state to introduce hi-tech luxury bus in government bus sector in India.